Hearing Aids 1000

 Reviews & Information

 This is a section dedicated to things that are not exactly hearing aid related but instead deal with the health of ears and some ailments that actually can cause hearing damage.
 There are a number of illnesses and situations that can arise which cause hearing damage and it is valuable to be aware them.
-Swimmers ear can be damaging to ears but is easily remedied.
-Swimmers ear is a bacterial infection.
-The bacteria usually infect the thin layer of skin protecting the ear canal.

 As you could probably guess, swimmers ear is often caused by water being trapped in the ear canal.
 It can be caused by swimming or showering but this is very rare.